lanlin/codeigniter-swoole/README.md

-# abstract-swoole
+# CodeIgniter-Swoole

-Abstract-Swoole (You need using it within CodeIgniter)
+CodeIgniter-Swoole (You need using it within CodeIgniter)

 This simple package is combind with CodeIgniter.